Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Honestly, I only dip my air plants once every other week and when I remember, I will mist.
 So far, still green and looks beautifully displayed.

 Add an airplane to your troll doll in place of its original hair to give it a little more personality.
-This is a guide about how to make air plant trolls.
+This is a page about how to make air plant trolls.